-The functional unit shall be declared in the EPD®.
-The environmental impact shall be given per functional unit.
+The declared unit shall be stated in the EPD.
+The environmental impact shall be given per declared unit.
 A description of the function of the product should be included in the EPD®, if relevant.

 4.2 REFERENCE SERVICE LIFE (RSL)